salmanpatel/cs733-assignment1/README.md

 ### Programming Details

 * A structure is is used to store values corresponding to the file into a map.
 Key of map is filename and value is the structure.
-* Channels are used to handle the race conditions created by the concurrent access of clients on the shared data structure.
+* Read-write mutex is used to handle the race conditions created by the concurrent access of clients on the shared data structure.
 * The server accepts connection on port 8080 and for every client handles its connection on a different thread.
-* The command handling is done in a way that if the command format is not proper (like command length should not be greater than 500 bytes), then the connection is closed for the client issuing that command.

 ### Todo
 1. To make the file server storage persistent suing leveldb